 - Completing a professional development certification (like Project Management)

 Which future goals in life are already on your list?
 You may also be surprised by what you’ve already accomplished or which personal goals are already in reach!
 For the other 2023 goal ideas, you can simply earmark them for the future.

 Free Goals Worksheet and Printable for 2021:

 Brainstorm your New Years resolutions and personal goals for a woman in her 20s with this simple goals worksheet.
-Download the 2022 rendition for free here!
+Download the latest rendition of the goals worksheet for free!

 Leave me a comment below!